lucas0/WikiLux/README.md

     -- wget -c "https://s3.amazonaws.com/dl4j-distribution/GoogleNews-vectors-negative300.bin.gz"
     -- gunzip GoogleNews-vectors-negative300.bin.gz

+# Place the data files on the correct directories

+    -- place data_wiki.csv inside data/
+    --

 ## Known issues

 semantic complexity might raise a division by 0 critical error if the texts fed are not big enough.
 A simple solution to that is increasing the minimum lenght of body texts.